 I suspect and fear that the rise of materialism in the last 200 years is a sad case of the simple error of mistaking a premise for a conclusion.
 Scientific investigation quite rightly (in most cases) makes a materialistic assumption.
-The experiment assumes for the sake of simplicity that the only things relevant to the experiment are material particles and whatnot.
-The experimenter doesn’t really believe that nothing but matter exists, but in order to focus on learning the principles by which matter behaves, the experimenter takes it as an assumption that nothing else is present to modify the results.
+The experiment assumes for the sake of simplicity that the only things relevant to the experiment are material particles, fields, and whatnot.
+The experimenter doesn’t necessarily believe that nothing but matter exists, but in order to focus on learning the principles by which matter behaves, the experimenter takes it as an assumption that nothing else is present that might modify the results.
 This is sensible.

 The trouble is that with time, and with wishfulness, and with the deterioration of insight that can happen when an idea is passed from teacher to student on down through the generations, this useful assumption came to be seen as more than an assumption.
 It came to be seen as truth—as arguable, as convincing, as established.
 The materialistic assumption was so powerful and useful in the investigation of physical phenomena that it came to be seen as the only lens by which all reality should be viewed.
 It’s the classic error: when all you’ve got is a hammer, everything begins to look like a nail.
 And so scientists who rightly used this perspective to do their work came to use it as their perspective on everything.
 Tragic.